rrnewton/hgdata/README.md

+# The handa-gdata package - limited access to Google APIs

 This project provides a Haskell library and command-line interface for Google services such as Google Storage, Contacts, Books, etc. The package and on-line documentation is available from [Hackage](http://hackage.haskell.org/package/handa-gdata).

 For OAuth 2.0, the following operations are supported: